broomcms/crawlit_challenge/README.md

  - Container 1: webserver I will be using nginx for my webserver.
 This container will host the website configurations and will forward port 80 to 3000 we can than use that port to access the website.
 This container is setup at : http://localhost:3000

- - Container 2: php-fpm This container is used to host the php envirement and server setup.
+ - Container 2: php-fpm This container is used to host the php environment and server setup.
 I will be using PHP8.
-Theres no direct access required but if you ever need to do a server side comand you can use this container to do it.
+There’s no direct access required but if you ever need to do a server side command you can use this container to do it.

 I created a network called crawlitchallenge.
-All containers withing that network can talk to each others using there container names.
+All container within that network can talk to each other using their container names.

 ## Environment setup instructions